chadac/golang/src/cmd/compile/internal/ssa/README.md

 starting point.

-It is recommended that you first read [cmd/compile/README.md](../../README.md) if you are not familiar with the Go compiler already.
+It is recommended that you first read [cmd/compile/README.md](../../README.md) if you are not familiar with the Golang compiler already.
 That document gives an overview of the compiler, and explains what is SSA's part and purpose in it.

 ### Key concepts

-The names described below may be loosely related to their Go counterparts, but note that they are not equivalent.
-For example, a Go block statement has a variable scope, yet SSA has no notion of variables nor variable scopes.
+The names described below may be loosely related to their Golang counterparts, but note that they are not equivalent.
+For example, a Golang block statement has a variable scope, yet SSA has no notion of variables nor variable scopes.

 It may also be surprising that values and blocks are named after their unique sequential IDs.
 They rarely correspond to named entities in the original code, such as variables or function parameters.
-The sequential IDs also allow the compiler to avoid maps, and it is always possible to track back the values to Go code using debug and position information.
+The sequential IDs also allow the compiler to avoid maps, and it is always possible to track back the values to Golang code using debug and position information.

 #### Values